 The best part of the bridge, as the Butler County Citizen went on to put it, was that almost all of the money went into home material and labor — keeping the money spent within Butler County.

 Before 1894 had ended Butler County was advertising for another stone arch bridge.
 This next stone bridge would have significant implications for the future.
 The double-arch stone bridge was to be built over Bird Creek near El Dorado.
-But most importantly, the contract would introduce a group of industrious Marion County stone masons: the Sharp Brothers.
+But most importantly, the contract would introduce a group of industrious stone masons: the Sharp Brothers, who employed a man named Walter Sharp.